 - No bags or purses are permitted in wellness rooms.
 Lockers are provided.

-- SMOKING and DOGS are not permitted in the facility or on YMCA property.
+- Animals are not permitted in the facility or on YMCA property (ADA service animals excepted).

 - All requests for changes in membership accounts need to be done in writing.